-The best part about writing a guidebook to a country is that it allows you to go back again and again.
-After so many years of continuous travel to Iceland, I am still amazed by this marvellous country – its incredibly raw nature, its ancient culture and its overwhelming beauty.
+After so many years of continuous travel to Iceland, I am still amazed by this marvellous country – its incredibly raw nature, its mysterious ancient culture and the overwhelming beauty in every landscape.

-Travelling to Iceland is much less about sightseeing than it is feeling things you’ve never felt before – what it’s like to be the only person on earth or how it feels to be outnumbered by a million-odd puffins.
+Travelling to Iceland is much less about sightseeing than it is feeling things you’ve never felt before – what it’s like to be the only person on earth or the startling emotion of being outnumbered by a million puffins.
 Iceland’s gargantuan nature stirs the soul or it can shake you in your boots.
 That plume of mist on the horizon could be steam from a hot spring, the salty breath of a spouting whale, the early wisps of a week-long fog, or the conquering cloud of a massive volcano.

-And yet, in spite of exploding volcanoes and a dire economic crash, the numbers of tourists to Iceland continues to grow.
+Today, literally millions of tourists are coming to Iceland each year, eager to experience that same strange sense of wonder.
 They come for the rumbling waterfalls, to soak in heavenly hot springs and to witness the last great glaciers of Europe.
 They discover the strange shapes of the bright-green mountains, the colours of the daunting sky and the shimmering fjords, and the joy of sunbeams after a hard-hitting rain.
 This is a land where horses grow long hair on their backs and where the liquorice aisle is the longest one in the shops.
-It is a place where everyone calls each other by their first name, where all the churches have tiny gold stars painted on their ceilings, and where mailing addresses haven’t changed in 1,000 years.
+It is a place where everyone calls each other by their first name, where all the churches have tiny gold stars painted on their ceilings, and where postal addresses haven’t changed in 1,000 years.
 What’s not to love?

 Before I fell in love with Iceland, I fell in love with a map of Iceland.
-As a boy, I used to spend hours with my atlas and I remember staring at Iceland’s crazy coastline and trying to read all those impossible place names.
+I remember staring at Iceland’s crazy coastline and trying to read all those impossible place names.
 I made my first trip right out of college – the fog never lifted once and yet I thought it the greatest country on earth.
-I went back six months later just to see the snow and have kept going back ever since.
+I went back six months later just to see the snow and have kept going back at least once a year ever since.